mrjohnnycake/homelab-notes/Apps and Services/Plex Meta Manager.md

 git push
 ```

 - I have added `git pull` to crontab so that changes that I make on my computer and push to GitHub are pulled to the server automatically once a day.
-See my [[Homelab/Backup and Maintenance]] note for that info.
+See my [[Backup and Maintenance]] note for that info.

 # Docker Install